 (The same behavior occurs in the wild as well - the doe remains with the last litter of the breeding season and allows them to nurse for much longer because she has no more kits 'in the oven,' and won't rebreed for several months.)

-Physical Weaning: At some point between 5-7 weeks is when we physically remove the dam from the kits, thereby physically weaning them.
+some point between 5-7 weeks is when the dam is physically separated from the

 There's no way to avoid stress at weaning entirely.
 Weaning causes some degree of stress.
 Bunnies subjected to too many stressful situations within too short a time are the bunnies most at risk for enterotoxemia - diarrhea - shortly after being weaned.